How To Make 3-Ingredient Slime Without Borax

 Why Am I Reading About Slime on Kitchn?

 Fair question, dear reader.
 Consider slime an example of one of the many non-cooking projects that happen in the kitchen.
 Making slime, like making pasta, is one of the ways I engage with my kids in the kitchen.
-Plus making slime is fun (and a great activity to do on rainy days).
-You'll be surprised how quickly the slime comes together and how long your kids will play with the slime afterwards.
+Plus making slime is fun (and a great activity to do during winter break).
+You’ll be surprised how quickly the slime comes together and how long your kids will play with the slime afterwards.

-Because rainy weekends and snow days are coming and I need something to entertain these kids.
+Because snow days are coming and winter break is loooooonnnnnggg.
 Slime is an ideal quiet-play activity.
 We can mix some up and I can work next to them at the kitchen table while they play.

 Is This Slime Safe?